deepanshs/csdmpy/docs/examples/2D{1}-datasets/astronomy.rst

     >>> x = bubble_nebula.dimensions
     >>> y = bubble_nebula.dependent_variables

-Because there are two dimension instances in ``x``, let's look at the coordinates along each dimensions, using the :attr:`~csdmpy.dimensions.Dimension.coordinates` attribute of the respective instances.
+There are two dimension instances in ``x``.
+Let's look at the coordinates along each dimension, using the :attr:`~csdmpy.dimensions.Dimension.coordinates` attribute of the respective instances.